-Head torches are extremely strongly recommended, as it’s very dark.
-Don’t forget to bring your bedding and towels, and solar or car chargers for phones etc.
+Head torches are extremely strongly recommended, as it gets very dark, and solar or car chargers for phones etc.

 Arrival & Your Stay

 On arrival (4pm – 8pm), you will be met by Lynne, the owner of Ruby’s Orchard, and probably Ivy the spaniel.
 You will be shown around, and then left in peace.
-Lynne will visit every day to make sure you are happy and to clean the loo and shower area etc, and may stay to work in the orchard some days, but you will have the place to yourselves most of the time, with a mobile contact number to use if there are any problems.
+Lynne will visit every day or two to make sure you are happy, and may stay to work in the orchard some days, but you will have the place to yourselves most of the time, with a mobile contact number to use if there are any problems.
 There may be occasions when I can’t be there to greet you, in which case you’ll be given the code for the padlock to let yourselves in, and I will be there to show you around before too long.

-A welcome box including homemade scones, jam and cream, or locally produced saffron buns if you prefer, milk (dairy or non-dairy), local free range eggs and a loaf of bread are provided for you.
+A welcome tea is provided, consisting of homemade scones, jam and cream, or locally produced saffron buns and butter if you prefer and milk (dairy or non-dairy).
 There will always be sufficient tea/coffee to get you going, and also the basics such as salt and pepper, cooking oil and sugar.
 If you don’t wish to have the welcome scones etc, please let Lynne know.

 Departure by 10.30am please.